 Northern Arizona University

-Be either a full-time or part-time student;
+Be either a full-time or part-time student.

-Show financial need;
+Show financial need.

-Have a high grade point average (preferably a G.P.A. of 3.0 or better).
+Have a high grade point average (G.P.A.) of 3.0 or above).

 AMOUNT OF THE AVAILABLE SCHOLARSHIPS